 In 1902, Tom Walsh sold the mine for $5.2 million, after reaping between $2-4 million in profits.
 He purchased the 2020 mansion in Washington, D.C. along with 23 servants for $835,000.
 The family traveled extensively throughout Europe and even negotiated mining deals with the King of Belgium.

+"After all, it really is an investment."
 "It is only when the thing I buy creates a show for those around me that I get my money's worth."

 Evalyn Walsh McLean